Global Financial Leaders' Investment Summit

-The Global Financial Leaders' Investment Summit is a financial summit to be hosted in Hong Kong by the Hong Kong Monetary Authority (HKMA), scheduled for 1–3 November 2022.
+The Global Financial Leaders' Investment Summit is an annual financial summit based in Hong Kong, organised by the Hong Kong Monetary Authority.
+The inaugural event took place in November 2022.

+The organisers goal was to discuss challenges and opportunities facing the global financial community and also for the Hong Kong government to show the re-opening of the city.
+There has been significant controversy from United States lawmakers around US finance leaders attending the summit.

+2023 summit

+In November 2023, The Wall Street Journal described American executives going to the event as "various and sundry Wall Street grandees are coming to Hong Kong to kiss [John Lee's] ring."
+The editorial specifically named James Gorman of Morgan Stanley, David Solomon of Goldman Sachs, Johnathan Gray of Blackstone, Jane Fraser of Citigroup, and Jennifer Johnson of Franklin Resources.
+The editorial stated that Lee had made efforts to "crack down on speech" in Hong Kong.

+After the event, the Hong Kong Journalists Association complained about the event, saying that reporters blocked by the HKMA from interviewing attendees, and that freedom of the press was important due to the event having "a significant impact on Hong Kong’s financial markets and economic development."

+2022 summit

 Background

 The initiative was announced by Financial Secretary Paul Chan in March 2022, and the theme is "Navigating Beyond Uncertainty" with the goal of discussing challenges and opportunities facing the global financial community.
 Another hope for the Summit was for the government to show the re-opening and reconnecting of the city.

 According to Eddie Yue of the HKMA, the Summit is expecting around 200 guests (including over 30 CEOs and chairmen) from over 100 major financial institutions.

 For guests who stay after the Summit concludes, the 2022 Hong Kong Sevens is scheduled to take place afterwards.
 Guests to the Summit will also be given free coupons as gifts to the Wine and Dine Festival, from the Hong Kong Tourism Board, where they can be redeemed at 210 restaurants and bars for free cocktails or other drinks.
 The tickets are reserved and separate from the 50,000 allocated to the public.